 What are the best romance movies of all time?

 Written by Norah Ephron, the celebrated writer behind iconic romantic movies like Sleepless in Seattle and You’ve Got Mail, this true classic follows two friends unsurprisingly named, Harry (Billy Crystal) and Sally (Meg Ryan).

 The pair have known each other since college, and their history is littered with encounters, but they’ve never taken it to the next level.
-This film tackles the conventions of relationships, both platonic and romantic, and asks the difficult question – can men and women ever truly be friends?
+This film earns a spot on our list because it tackles the conventions of relationships, both platonic and romantic, and asks the difficult question – can men and women ever truly be friends?
 Plus, there’s the famous fake-orgasm scene set in Katz Delicatessen, which has gone down in history as one of those must-see comedy moments.